-In what ways do educators enable and promote relationships with the community, businesses, and higher education institutions that support authentic student learning experiences?

-How do educators engage students and families as partners in each learner's education and reach out specifically to those families who have been less connected with the school, and families from historically marginalized communities?

-How does the school develop career and technical education program advisories and community, business, and higher education partnerships that support work-based learning?
+- In what ways do educators enable and promote relationships with the community, businesses, and higher education institutions that support authentic student learning experiences? - How do educators engage students and families as partners in each learner's education and reach out specifically to those families who have been less connected with the school, and families from historically marginalized communities? - How does the school develop career and technical education program advisories and community, business, and higher education partnerships that support work-based learning? - In what other ways does the school align to this Principle?

-evidence of partnerships with community organizations, business, and higher education institutions that support authentic student learning including information about students who benefit from these partnerships communications from the school to families to engage them in supporting student learning agendas, calendars, logs, or schedules from parent meetings, calls, or conferences about students processes in place to support professional staff in communicating with families that are less connected with the school other examples/evidence that demonstrate the school's alignment to the Principle
+evidence of partnerships with community organizations, business, and higher education institutions that support authentic student learning including information about students who benefit from these partnerships communications from the school to families to engage them in supporting student learning agendas, calendars, logs, or schedules from parent meetings, calls, or conferences about students processes in place to support professional staff in communicating with families that are less connected with the school